postcss/postcss/docs/api.md

 ## `CssSyntaxError` class

-CSS parser throws this error for broken CSS.
+The CSS parser throws this error for broken CSS.

 ```js
 postcss.parse('a{') //=> CssSyntaxError